-gamma-Linolenic acid (GLA), an omega-6 PUFA, like its precursor linoleic acid (the most abundant polyunsaturated fatty acid in human skin epidermis, where it’s involved in the maintenance of the epidermal water barrier), plays important roles in the physiology and pathophysiology of the skin.
+gamma-Linolenic acid (GLA), one of the omega-6 polyunsaturated fatty acids, like its precursor linoleic acid (the most abundant polyunsaturated fatty acid in human skin epidermis, where it’s involved in the maintenance of the epidermal water barrier), plays important roles in the physiology and pathophysiology of the skin.

 Studies conducted on humans revealed that gamma-linolenic acid: